UMichStatistics/ComputingClub/content/workshops/hugo_academic/deploy_github.md

 ## Modifying your website

 You will most likely want to add or edit content to your website.
-To do this, you only need to alter the `docs` folder accordingly.
-Each update may not be instantaneous, so don't worry if it takes a few seconds before your changes to become effective.
+To do this, you only need to alter the `docs` folder accordingly to trigger redeployment.
+Each update may not be instantaneous, so don't worry if it takes a few seconds before your changes become effective.